danos/dpdk/doc/guides/nics/mlx5.rst

   Supported on:

-  - x86_64 with ConnectX-4, ConnectX-4 LX, ConnectX-5, ConnectX-6, ConnectX-6 DX
+  - x86_64 with ConnectX-4, ConnectX-4 Lx, ConnectX-5, ConnectX-6, ConnectX-6 Dx
     and BlueField.
-  - POWER8 and ARMv8 with ConnectX-4 LX, ConnectX-5, ConnectX-6, ConnectX-6 DX
+  - POWER8 and ARMv8 with ConnectX-4 Lx, ConnectX-5, ConnectX-6, ConnectX-6 Dx
     and BlueField.

 - ``mprq_en`` parameter [int]